zeexan-dev/angular_with_slim_crud/README.md

 # angular_with_slim_crud
-CRUD using AngularJS with Slim framework
+CRUD using AngularJS with Slim framework.<br>
-This is a simple application based on AngularJS and Slim framework
+This is a simple application based on AngularJS and Slim framework.

 ## Getting Started
 <ul>